The Sumerians

 And hidden within these late

+recorded languages were these elements which pointed to this earlier recorded language.
 And just to clarify quickly, what do we mean by a Semitic language?

-Semitic is the way in which a language is formed grammatically, so the way in which it functions in terms of the structure of the verbs, the way in which it organizes itself, essentially.
+Semitic is the way in which a language is formed grammatically, so the way in which it functions in terms of the structure of the verbs, the way in which it organises itself, essentially.

+And as I say, Semitic languages include modern day Arabic and modern day Hebrew.
 So they have basically the same grammatical structure.

 And that's what we find with these earlier Semitic languages like Assyrian and Babylonian.

-Now, the language that was being teased out from these ancient texts, which we now call Sumerian, had a very different structure.
+Now the language that was being teased out from these ancient texts, which we now call Sumerian, had a very different structure.

+And so grammatically, it's unique.
 It doesn't belong to the Semitic family of languages, and in fact, may have belonged to a much wider family of languages, which is no longer spoken.

-And so, it's often now described as an isolate, rather like modern-day Basque, it has no connection with other spoken languages.
+And so it's often now described as an isolate, rather like modern-day Busque, it has no connection with other spoken languages.
+So how does this language get the name Sumerian?

 Did the people who were writing this thousands of years ago, do they not consider themselves Sumerians?